 But there are benefits beyond the altruistic for the building’s owners.
 Sustainability reduces the costs of operating a building.
 You need only look at Green Star’s statistics for that.
 Electricity and utility bills fall because of the technologies used in the building.

 These lower long-term costs offer other benefits.
 They ensure that you get a better return on your investment.
-Some people balk at the idea of sustainability.
+Some people balk at the idea of sustainability in building.
 They believe that the technologies used cost more money.
 The initial investment may be a touch higher.
 But the long-term savings usually exceed any increase in early costs.

 Finally, you’re creating healthier places for people to live and work in.
 Residential blocks enjoy higher tenant interest.
 Commercial blocks create healthier conditions, which leads to fewer people going off sick.
 Fewer sick days and healthier workers lead to higher productivity levels.